 Not included in your delivery

 Thinly slice pork.
 Add roasted veggies and spinach to the bowl with vinaigrette, then toss to combine.
-Divide salad between plates, then top with pork.
-Drizzle peanut sauce over pork.
+Divide salad between plates.
+Top with pork.
+Drizzle peanut sauce over top.